 Ilaboya and Omoye (2013) investigate the relationship between corporate financial performance and corporate social responsibility in Nigeria.
-Cointegration and error correction modeling techniques was used and analysed the data.
+Co-integration and error correction modeling techniques was used and analysed the data.
 The study found a statistically significant positive relationship between corporate financial performance and corporate social responsibility.
-Folajin, Ibitoye and Dunsin (2014) investigated the impact of CSR on bank profitability, a study of United Bank for Africa (UBA) Plc.
+Folajin, Ibitove and Dunsin (2014) investigated the impact of CSR on bank profitability, a study of United Bank for Africa (UBA) Plc.
 The study used annual reports and accounts of United Bank for Africa (UBA) Plc.
-Data used include CSR expenditure and Profit After Tax (PAT) for the period of 2006-2012.
-The Ordinary Least Square (OLS) model was analysed using Statistical Package for Social Sciences (SPSS).
-The result showed that CSR spending has a short-term inverse effect on net profit but in the long run provide better returns.
+Data used include CSR expenditure and profit after tax (PAT) for the period of 2006-2012.
+Data relating to cost/ expenditure as the case may be for the bank on CSR.
+The ordinary least square (OLS) model was analysed using SPSS.
+The result showed that CSR spending has a short-term inverse effect on Net Profit but in the long run provide better returns.
 Another empirical study by Abiodun (2012) examines the relationship between corporate social responsibility and firms' profitability in Nigeria.
-Secondary data was sourced from ten selected companies' annual report and account from 1999 until 2008.
-The study used ordinary least square as a method for the data analysis.
-The result of the study revealed that the sample firms invested less than 10% of their annual profit to social responsibility.
-The result also shows that that the explanatory variable account for changes or variations in selected firm's performance (PAT) is caused by changes in CSR in Nigeria.
-Another study by Ikhareho (2014) examined the impact of CSR on firms' profitability among the selected quoted Nigerian firms between 2003 and 2012.
+Secondary data was sourced from ten selected companies' annual report and account from (1999-2008).
+The study used of ordinary least square as a method for the data.
+The result of the study revealed that the sample firms invested less than ten percent of their annual profit to social responsibility.
+The result also shows that that the explanatory variable account for changes or variations in selected firm's performance (PAT) is caused by changes in corporate social responsibility (CSR) in Nigeria.
+Another study by Ikhareho (2014) examined the impact of (CSR) on firms' profitability among the selected quoted Nigerian firms between 2003 and 2012.
 The data were analysed using E-views statistical package.
 The study shows that there is a significant negative relationship between CSR and profitability of the selected quoted firms.
-Based on the above evidence the following hypothesis was formulated.
+Based on the above evidence the following hypothesis was formulated

-$H{1:}$ There is a significant effect between profitability and corporate social performance of the Nigerian food and beverages and petroleum marketing industry.
+$H{1:}$ There is a significant effect between profitability and corporate social performance of the Nigerian food and Beverages and petroleum marketing industry.